top of page

 The word Paul used wasn’t surrounded but a Greek word that means encircled or enclosed by a great, meaning many, witnesses or martyrs on record.
 Many, not wanting to explore the original meanings have interpreted this to mean, they witness, using the verb, ergo watching our activity.
 But actually, by the word witness, he means the martyrs on record have left for us a perimeter of conduct for us to follow.

 Paul tells us that these martyrs are examples of putting aside or casting away every burden and every sin that thwarts holy and righteous living.
-He admonishes us to live our lives with patience, but that word means something different in the Greek than we expect.
+He admonishes us to live our lives with patience, but that word means something different in the Greek than what we expect.
 It means with cheerful (or hopeful) endurance and constancy.
 And in order to be able to do that we must keep our eyes on Jesus who is the Author and Finisher of our faith.
 He is our leader and our captain Who gave us the example we must follow.
 He is the Finisher meaning He consummated or completed our faith, our profession, which is the Gospel by which we live by, going to the Cross.
 He persevered at the Cross and hated the shame of it.

 I can’t imagine the shame that was attached to that Cross, not only at the moment, but as Lord having to bear the darkness and ugliness of our sin there before the Father and His holiness.
 I cannot liken it to anything other than when a parent takes the guilt and punishment for his or her child of a shameful and grievous crime taking on the assault of the world against them, similar but so much more powerful and significant because of its eternal impact.
 But having endured all the punishment and payment for our sin, the Father sat Jesus in His rightful place beside Him at His right hand with all glory and authority as before the Nativity.